 Stop 4: Watch The Floating Icebergs At Jokulsarlon Glacier Lagoon

-Next up on your Iceland itinerary is the Jokulsarlon Glacier Lagoon.
+Next up on your 4 days in Iceland itinerary is the Jokulsarlon Glacier Lagoon.
 This stop is so vastly different from anything else you’ll have seen along the rest of the coast.
 Located on the east part of the South Coast, Jokulsarlon is a stunning lagoon filled with floating icebergs.

 The lagoon is ever-changing as the surrounding glacier continues to melt and new ice blocks fall.
 During the summer, you can take a boat tour through the lagoon and get an up close view of the icebergs.